-Committed to a Sustainable Hawaii
+Committed to a Sustainable, Resilient Hawai‘i

 Focus Areas / We Focus on Solutions